dougeby/IntuneDocs/intune/custom-settings-windows-phone-8-1.md

 ---
 # required metadata

-title: Intune custom settings for Windows Phone 8.1 devicestitleSuffix: "Intune on Azure"
+title: Intune custom settings for Windows Phone 8.1 devicestitleSuffix: "Azure portal"
 description: Learn about the settings you can use in a Windows Phone 8.1 custom profile."
 keywords:
 author: robstackmsft